 A simple solution that slips under our noses is to turn your SIM card on.
 Yes!
 There is an in-built option to turn on the inserted SIM card on every modern-day smartphone.
 The steps below will show you how.

-Tap on the SIM, which is showing the ‘No SIM card detected’ error.
+- Tap on the SIM, which shows the “No SIM card detected” error.

 For dual-SIM phones, you can select which SIM you want to enable.
 You can do that by following the above-mentioned steps.